 SABES — System for Adult Basic Education Support

 Funded by the Massachusetts Department of Education, SABES promotes high-quality adult basic education services through training, support, and resources that improve the skills and knowledge of practitioners and strengthen programs.
-SABES services are delivered through five Regional Support Centers located at community colleges across the state.
 Its resource collection includes bibliographies on family literacy, workplace education, health education, and learning disabilities, a newsletter, publications catalog, workshops, and links to professional development, and external links.

 The Workforce Solutions Group

-The Workforce Solutions Group is a coalition of the Massachusetts Workforce Board Association, the Massachusetts AFL-CIO, the Crittenton Women's Union, the Mass Communities Action Network, the Mass Business Roundtable, the Center for Labor Market Studies and the Workforce Investment Association of Mass.
+The Workforce Solutions Group is a coalition of the Massachusetts Workforce Board Association, the Massachusetts AFL-CIO, EmPath, the Massachusetts Communities Action Network, the Mass Business Roundtable, and the Massachusetts Workforce Professionals Association.
 The WSG advocates for an effective workforce development system that increases workers' skills, advances families to self-sufficiency, and promotes job creation and economic growth.